tedhchen/tedhchen.github.io/index.md

 ### Welcome to my website.

 I am a PhD candidate in the Department of Political Science at Pennsylvania State University.
-I am interested in the application of network methods to understanding complex interdependent systems.
-Substantively, I am interested in how transnational actors engaging in informal diplomacy influence interstate cooperation.
+I study international systems using network approaches.
+My dissertation focuses on developing approaches to modeling complex systems that span multiple relational contexts.
+I apply these methods to study how transnational actors engaging in informal diplomacy influence interstate cooperation.

 My academic history is summarized in my [curriculum vitae]({{ BASE_PATH }}/assets/chen_cv.pdf).
 Details about my research and teaching can be found on their respective pages.<br/>

 ---